The Cuckoo Syndrome, Part III: The Self-Inflicted Cuckoo

 The good news is that it’s never too late to begin the process of letting go of old habits and patterns that are restricting you.
 It is time to break the cycle of being your own worst enemy and begin the process of getting in touch with your innermost heart’s desires and dreams that have yet to come to fruition because your self-inflicted cuckoo is thwarting the way.

-Over the coming months, we will continue to explore The Cuckoo Syndrome in detail by providing you with the necessary information to discover what makes you susceptible and vulnerable to being the target of cuckoos.
+Order Andrea's book, The Cuckoo Syndrome, which provides you with the necessary information to discover what makes you susceptible and vulnerable to being the target of cuckoos.

 You will learn how to navigate self-sabotaging behaviors and complicated relationships by learning practical tools integrating science, psychology, and scripture.
 You will begin the journey of reclaiming your God-given purpose and take back your eggs that have never been allowed to “hatch.”